kerrycliu/Human-Detection-with-Heat-map/README.md

 ### Utilizing a webcam / camera

-In progress
+The webcam/camera will just be used for one purpose which is to harvest data for the heatmap, nothing else will be done using the camera.

 ## Features

 What are some of the features of the projects.
 What can people do and how to use it.
 1. Camera
+2.
 >  > Detector people in static or motion.
 >  > Set more than one camera.
 Different view points.
 Will the camera recongize the same human and only count 1.
-3. Sensors
-4. Heat Map
+3. Heat Map

 ## Sample Image
 Put some screenshots if applicable.